Stock futures point to gains as new week begins

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In energy markets, benchmark U.S. crude lost 15 cents to $40.51 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, used to price international oils, slipped 6 cents in London to $43.08 per barrel.
+In energy markets, benchmark U.S. crude was little changed at $40.67 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, used to price international oils, added 16 cents in London to $43.30 per barrel.

 The Associated Press contributed to this article.